Brian-Pho/CR4-DL/content/posts/other/book-reviews/index.md

 *Rating: 5/5*

 A great and concise book on the path to becoming a neuroscientist.
-The author is aware that academia isn't the right path for all and provides a look into other paths.
+The author is aware that academia isn't the right path for all and provides a look into other paths such as industry and government.
+The information is in-touch with modern technology and was a joy to read.

 ### Life Lessons from a Brain Surgeon